 - Type of project: Funding schemes

-- Value: Full awards (for eligible candidates) provide fees and maintenance at standard Research Council rates (£14,553 in Session 2017/18).
+- Value: Full awards (for eligible candidates) provide fees and maintenance at standard Research Council rates (£14,777 in Session 2018/19).
 EU applicants are normally eligible for a fees only award, unless they have been resident in the UK for a full 3 years immediately preceding the start date of the award.
-AQM awards (open to international candidates) include an enhanced stipend of £3,000 per annum for full-time PhD study.
+AQM awards include an enhanced stipend of £3,000 per annum for full-time (+3 award) PhD study.

 The School is pleased to offer a number of research degree studentships as part of the Economic and Social Research Council (ESRC) White Rose Social Sciences Doctoral Training Partnership (WRDTP).

-Studentship applications are invited within the following broad areas:
+Studentship applications are invited within the following thematic pathway areas: